 As changed itself to past..”

-Stress has been given to these lines.
-Prewar condition of people can be imagined in them.
-People are going to lose their near and dear ones.
-Soon their innocence is going to become past.
 Last stanza of the poem clears the difference between war and peace.
 “The thousands of marriage” will not last longer because war is going to destroy everything.
-The poet again ends the poem with same line “Never such innocence again”.
+People are going to loose their near and dear ones.
+The poet ends the poem with same line “Never such innocence again”.
 Indeed, this innocence will never be seen again.

-A critic has said that the poem is written in reverse order.
-Firstly, men, ready to fight are shown and at the end the marriage, wives and their departure have been illustrated.
-The people, who are standing in uneven lines, are ready to forfeit their marriages.
-They want to sacrifices themselves for their country.
+A critic is of the view hat the poem is written in reverse order.
+Men, ready to fight are shown at start of the poem.
+At the end marriage, wives and their departure have been illustrated.
+People, who are standing in uneven lines, are ready to forfeit their marriages.
+They want to sacrifice themselves for their country.
 Their courage has been presented in the poem.
-Philip Larkin has not seen the prewar era of First World War but he is well aware about the Second World War.
+Philip Larkin has not seen the prewar era of First World War but he knows consequences of Second World War.
 He, keeping in view the prewar era of Second World War has composed this poem.
-Definitely, there is similarity between both these eras.
-He knows the condition of people, therefore, he has shown it from every angle.
-He has presented the life of children, women, servants and men.
-He has also demonstrated the shops.
-He mourns on the loss while saying never such innocence would be seen again.
-War has destroyed everything and converted everything to memories.
+There is similarity between both these eras.
+He knows condition of people, therefore, he shows it from every angle.
+He presents life of children, women, servants and men.
+He mourns that innocence would never be seen again.
+War would destroy everything.
+Only memories would remain intact.

-In short, the poem is beautiful picture of prewar situation of people.
+In short, the poem sketches prewar picture of people.
 Every nation has suffered due to world wars.
 Peoples, properties, rural areas, countryside areas, forests, fields in fact everything was destroyed.
-Philip Larkin wants to freshen the memories of people/readers.
+Philip Larkin wants to freshen memories of people/readers.
 He wants that people should feel the difference between war and peace.
 A critic summarizes the whole poem in following words:-

 “‘the men leaving the gardens tidy’ is an insight into what’s to come, the men are going off to fight in the war, and whilst they’re gone there is no-one to take care of the gardens.
 The ‘long uneven lines standing patently’ shows the soldiers in the calm before the storm, they are waiting to die, and it is in this time that their marriages are lasting longer, until death do them part, this poem is almost written in reverse, starting with the men in the trenches and going back in time to when they left to go to war.”